 Minor Project (if any): Team projects on technical report writing and presentations.

-On completion of the course, the student would be able to:
+On completion of course, the student will be able to:

-- 1. Apply communication concepts for effective interpersonal communication. - 2.
-Select the most appropriate media of communication for a given situation. - 3.
-Speak assertively and effectively. - 4.
-Write objective organizational correspondence.
+- 1. Understand and appreciate the need of communication training. - 2.
+Use different strategies of effective communication. - 3.
+Select the most appropriate mode of communication for a given situation.